Grae-Drake/grae/readme.md

 ## My beliefs and values
-These are the beliefs I have and values I hold that motivate the things I do.
+These beliefs and values are why I do the things I do.

 ### I value human wellbeing
- I work at Thinkful because the work we do improves lives.
-The actions I take as a manager I take because _I believe_ they increase the wellbeing of our students, our team, and each individual here.
+ I work here because the work we do improves lives.
+The actions I take as a manager I take because _I believe_ they increase the wellbeing of our stakeholders, our team, and each individual here.
 I have yet to see these three priorities conflict.
 Sometimes this means giving direct feedback and having difficult conversations.
 And of course I'm not always right in my judgement about what's best.
 If I'm wrong or missing something, please give me that feedback so I can correct it.

 ### I value relationships with humans
 I derive a lot of personal fulfilment from my relationships with people.
 Other people are generally the reason I do all the things that I do.
 This has its upsides and its downsides.
 On the upside, I work very hard to create an environment where people thrive because I enjoy seeing the people around me thrive.
 On the downside, I have a default tendency to be a people pleaser.
 I'm working on that and pay it deliberate attention.
 If you see me doing that call it out for me.